SollyBunny/random/README.md

 # random
-A simple utility to pick a number from 0 to n
+A simple utility to pick a number from a to b
 (Also see [choice](https://github.com/SollyBunny/choice))

 ## Compiling